Introduction to health and public health: key concepts

 Public health governance

-The exercise of public health - and therefore its governance - must be carried out under the leadership of the authorities (duty bearers).
-These must be supported by other organizations and institutions (responsibility holders) and with the participation of the population (rights holders).
-Although when referring to population it is intuitive to think of groups of inhabitants of administrative areas such as municipalities, districts, regions or countries, it is also possible to think of communities, collectives or territories, for example.
+The practice of public health — and therefore its governance — must be carried out under the leadership of the authorities (duty-bearers) (WHO, 2024b).
+These must have the support of other organisations and institutions (responsibility-holders) and the participation of the population (rights-holders).
+Although when we refer to the population it is intuitive to think of groups of inhabitants of administrative areas such as municipalities, districts, regions or countries, it is also possible to think of communities, collectives or territories, for example.

 Scroll to Top